bwitting/homebridge-ttlock/README.md

 curl --location --request POST 'https://api.ttlock.com/v3/user/register?clientId=[clientid]&clientSecret=[clientsecret]&username=[username]&password=[passwordasmd5]&date=CURRENTMILLIS' \
 --header 'Content-Type: application/x-www-form-urlencoded' \
 ```
 4. In the response to the request, note the username that is assigned (it will be your username prefixed with some random characters).
+This will be the username you'll use to log into the mobile app and the Homebridge plugin from now on.

 <br><br>